powerapi-ng/powerapi-ng.github.io/pages/howto/deploy_sensor.md

 ## Prerequisites
-This tutorial assumes that you have access to a mongoDB instance that is remotely accessible by all nodes you want to monitor.
+This tutorial assumes that you have access to a mongoDB instance that is remotely accessible from all units you want to monitor.

-CPUs of Monitored nodes must have an intel Sandy Bridge architecture or higher.
+CPUs of Monitored units must have an intel Sandy Bridge architecture or higher.

-The sensor must be run on a Linux operating system that is not on a virtual environement.
+The sensor must be run on a Linux operating system that is not on a virtual environment.

 ## RAPL Events

 The global power consumption are given by a CPU internal sensor : RAPL (Running Average Power Limit).

-RAPL sensor could be used to monitor some particular harwdware power consumption (depend of you CPU architecture) such as :
+RAPL sensor could be used to monitor the power consumption of some particular CPU domain (depend of your CPU architecture) such as :

 - Socket power consumption
-- DRAM power consumption
+- RAM power consumption
 - Integrated graphics processing unit

-You can list the hardware that you can monitor with the command `perf list power`
+You can list the domain that you can monitor with the command `perf list power`

 ## Deploy the HWPC sensor